ABOUT ME

 AAC-LC

-The AAC-LC (Low complexity AAC) is the MPEG audio's newer codec that is part of the MPEG-4 standard.
-Earlier it was in MPEG-2, but later moved over to MPEG-4 and first released in 1999.
-The AAC can be found in video recordings of phones and on most social sites.
+The AAC-LC (Low Complexity AAC or simply AAC) is the MPEG audio's newer codec that is part of the MPEG-4 standard.
+Earlier it was in MPEG-2, but later moved to MPEG-4 and first released in 1999.
+The AAC audio can be found in video recordings of phones and on most social sites.
 Personally, it's better to use than MP3.
 Huge pro is that it can be put into an MPEG-4 container with the .m4a extension.

 128 kbps